charissefoo/charissefoo.github.io/_posts/2016-08-01-lake-house-stories.md

 <h3>II.
 Dream House</h3>
 <p>
 <i>Dream House</i> is concerned with housing typologies and the fantasies that give rise to them.
 In an underwater environment, the tension between the emotional concept of a home and the architectural typology of a house can be reconsidered.
-Negotiating between the individual and community, private retreat and communal living, the mobile underwater house questions the balance between dehumanizing standardization and flamboyant formal expression, and additionally reverses the traditional solid/void, figure/ground relationship of the built form in space. </p>
+Negotiating between the individual and community, private retreat and communal living, the mobile underwater house questions the balance between dehumanizing standardization and flamboyant formal expression.
+Living underwater also reverses the traditional solid/void, figure/ground relationship of the built form in space. </p>
 <!-- Image Grid -->
 <div class="row">
 	<div class="6u 12u$(small)">